Ultan-Kearns/AppliedProject/README.md

 - include link here
 ## You can also download the docker image and run it
 - include link to docker file for app and erver
+## Innovations to traditional banking applications
++ I have included voice navigation in this application which allows the user to enter what I termed voice mode.
+In voice mode the navigation bar will disappear and the user can navigate through the application using only their voice, if the user has any queries they can say "help" and a full list of voice commands will be displayed via a javascript alert.
++ I have included charts using chart.js to show users expenditures, transfers and loans.
++ I have integrated a headlines component which will show the user the most up to date financial news.
++ I have utilized AdvantageAPI to pull information from the stock market in real-time(API limitations exist as I am free user)
+## Dependencies
+For a full list of dependencies see here: https://github.com/Ultan-Kearns/AppliedProject/network/dependencies
 ### IMPORTANT NOTE RUN ALL COMMANDS WITHOUT QUOTATIONS